What is Priligy?

 - If you tend to feel nauseous, avoid taking it on an empty stomach

-- Limit alcohol — combining Priligy and alcohol increases the risk of dizziness and fainting
+- Drink alcohol in moderation only — combining Priligy and alcohol increases the risk of side effects

 Common usage mistakes: